em1e/java_practice/README.md

 ***

 > [!NOTE]
-> If you wish to edit the file in the future and push your changes into your own github, then it is highly suggested to follow [the github execises](https://github.com/em1e/java_practice/blob/main/subjects/github.md) instead of following the steps in "getting started".
+> If you wish to edit the file and and push the changes into your own github, then it is highly suggested to follow [the github execises](https://github.com/em1e/java_practice/blob/main/subjects/github.md) instead of following the steps below.

 ## Getting started